bridgetmcmahon/project0/README.md

 # Project 0 - Tic Tac Toe

-## Why I did this
+## Why does this project exist
-This game is a project for the immersive web development course I'm doing at General Assembly.
+This game is a project for the immersive web development course at General Assembly.
 The goal is to take what we've learned about HTML, CSS, Javascript & jQuery in the last two weeks and create a Tic Tac Toe game from scratch.

-At the time of developing/writing this README, it is 1 week until Christmas, so it is festively themed - 'tis the season etc. I may remove this later, but Christmas is fun so I also might leave it.
+At the time of developing this game/writing this README, it is 1 week until Christmas, so it is festively themed - 'tis the season etc. I may remove this later, but Christmas is fun so I also might leave it.

 ## How I did this
 I started by creating a game object containing all the necessary logic to play Tic Tac Toe using noughts & crosses.
 It was initially a very basic player v player version.
 I spent a while mapping out how the functions would work and I wrote a fair bit of code to get it functioning.
 After that the challenge was to refactor the functions to make them less repetitive.
 Once I was happy with the functionality I tackled a bit of CSS and added some animations to make it play smoothly, followed by creating a computer AI.
 Adding the computer into the logic was a frustrating process because I had to rewrite a bit of the existing code and make it mesh with what I already had.
 It now works reasonably well (but I'm sure it still has a few bugs).